-Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools.
+Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in school.

-- All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies (Children's Services: Safeguarding and Specialist Services and the Police). - If a child confides in a member of staff/volunteer and requests that the information is kept secret, it is important that the member of staff/volunteer tell the child in a manner appropriate to the child's age/stage of development that they cannot promise complete confidentiality - instead they must explain that they may need to pass information to other professionals to help keep the child or other children safe. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.
+- All staff in school, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.